CIT93/rioc-pub/w6/README.md

 2.  **The day of the week**: To align with a structured weekly fitness plan (e.g., HIIT on some days, active recovery on others).
 3.  **The weather**: To decide whether an indoor or outdoor activity is more appropriate.

-## My Decision Focus

-This application is specifically tailored to help me decide on my daily workout type.
-Based on my sleep quality (sleep score), recovery status (HRV), and how I feel, the app suggests a workout.
-For example, if my sleep score and HRV are high, it might suggest intense training, while low scores could lead to a recommendation for recovery.
-This helps me optimize my training and prevent overtraining or injury.

 ### My Decision Logic